 Specific gravity: > 1.010 and < 1.030

-Specimens falling outside either of these ranges should be discarded and another specimen should be collected.
-Workers who provide consistently unacceptable urine specimens should be referred for medical evaluation.
+Specimens falling outside either of these ranges should be discarded and another specimen should be collected when possible.

 "B" = background